Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a Level 4 Certificate in Automotive Engineering and Technology, most graduates are either in employment or further study.
-A relatively small proportion of graduates go overseas.
+Three years after completing a Level 4 Certificate in Automotive Engineering and Technology, most graduates are either in employment or overseas.

 Collision repair technicians and automotive refinishers are not on Immigration New Zealand's skill shortage lists.